| ..

 of an upper extremity, which suggests a thoracic outlet syndrome.

 C-7 to T-1.
-X-ray films may reveal a cervical rib with greater suspicion
+X-ray films may reveal a cervical rib with greater

 attached to the incomplete or short cervical rib due to the congenital